FiteAnalytics/sdk/README.md

 ### Javascript SDK

-The Javascript SDK is similarly implemented as a wrapper class with member functions for invoking the various API methods, however, all methods are implemented as asynchronous functions and must used accordingly.
+The Javascript SDK is similarly implemented as a wrapper class with member functions for invoking the various API methods, however, all methods are implemented as asynchronous functions and must be invoked accordingly.
 Key word arguments must be specified using a map object argument for the initialization, security analytics and security cash flows functions since key words are not natively supported by javascript.